CLAS-205/au24-site/docs/textbook/unit1/lesson1-intro/index.md

 ### Nouns

 A noun represents a person, place, thing, or idea.
+Many base-forming roots will be nouns.

 ### Adjectives